 - pinch of cayenne

-Over medium high heat, cook onion with thyme until softened and just beginning to brown, about 4 minutes or so, stirring often.
+Over medium-high heat, cook onion with thyme (if using) until onion has softened and just beginning to brown, about 4 minutes or so, stirring often.
 Add flour, stirring and cook for a minute.
 Add stock, stirring, then milk, slowly, and rest of ingredients.
 Stir until bubbly and thickened.
-This gravy will appear a bit loose, but thickens up as it cools.
+This gravy will appear a bit loose, but thickens up once off heat.

 - If you use the seasoned flour, you may not need additional salt.